06 May 101 Church Fundraising Ideas That Are Fun, Creative, And Effective

 In some states, bottles and cans can be redeemed for a few cents each.
 Ask your members to collect some and bring them back to the church to recycle for cash towards your fundraiser.

-Donating a car can benefit both the donor and the church.
+Donating a car is one of our more extreme church fundraising ideas, but it benefits both the donor and the church.
 The donor doesn’t have to worry about getting rid of the car, and the church is able to recycle the car or fix it up and sell it.
 It’s a win-win!

 A play gets your students and kids involved.
 Ask around to see if you have any former actors in your community.
 Most churches would be able to put on a great show that they can sell tickets to.